LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 Setting Up Your Project Repository
 ----------------------------------

-Fork the repository with the `starter code <https://github.com/LaunchCodeEducation/Launch-Checklist-Form/>`_ to your personal Github profile and clone the repository to the directory where you are keeping your assignments for the class.
+Fork the repository with the `starter code <https://github.com/LaunchCodeEducation/Launch-Checklist-Form/>`_ to your personal GitHub profile and clone the repository to the directory where you are keeping your assignments for the class.

 .. warning::